MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 ## Setting up the Resource JSON File

-Block entity definitions are handled differently in the Resource Pack.
+Block entity definitions are handled differently in the resource pack.
 Blocks are stored in a single JSON file that will contain definitions for each custom block.

 1. Open up your game location folder **com.mojang**
 1. Double-click on the folder **resource_pack**.